T12 fluorescent tubes are hard to come by these days, but that's not to say they've disappeared entirely.

 T12 to LED replacement options

-This is generally our top recommendation if you simply want to gain substantial energy savings, avoid mercury, and install long-life lighting.
+This is another top recommendation if you simply want to gain substantial energy savings, avoid mercury, and install long-life lighting.
 Current electronic ballast-compatible LED tubes

 Remote-driver LEDs are the most energy-efficient option in this list, as there is no ballast draw involved in powering the lamp.
 This setup has a great reputation for performance and reliability, but the cost is generally going to be higher than an electronic ballast and plug-and-play lamp combo.
 The best uses for a remote driver LED are places where you're looking for high-performance lighting.